aroemers/redelay/README.md

 ;=> #<State@19042[user/config]: :not-delivered>
 ```

-If you bind your State objects to a global var, it is common to have the name to be equal to the var it is bound to.
+If you bind your state to a global var, it is common to have the name to be equal to the var it is bound to.
 Therefore the above can also be written as follows:

 ```clj